Miscou Island

 The Miscou Channel is bridged between the community of Little Shippegan on Lamèque Island to the community of Miscou Harbour on Miscou Island by the Miscou Island Bridge which opened in 1996, replacing a cable ferry and physically connecting Route 113.

-The island has formed its own local service district since 1980.
+The island formed its own local service district from 1980 until the end of 2022; it now comprises the Acadian Peninsula rural district.

 History

 The Miscou Island area was one of the first areas explored by Jacques Cartier in 1534 and was a fishing base for Basque fishermen in the same period.
 A Jesuit mission was established at Miscou Harbour in 1634.
 It was an important, although seasonal, port of commerce in its early years of European exploration of Canada.

-Natives were allegedly frightened to go to the island due to the legendary GouGou monster which inhabited Miscou and which they feared greatly.
+Natives were allegedly frightened to go to the island due to the legendary GouGou monster which inhabited Miscou and which they feared.
 Despite this native hunters annually overcame their fear of the monster to set up seasonal camps on the island.